dikshanttatrari/dropstore/README.md

-# Dropstore is an open source ecommerce web coded in reactjs by (https://github.com/dikshanttatrari)[Dikshant Tatrari].
+# Dropstore is an open source ecommerce web coded in reactjs by [https://github.com/dikshanttatrari](Dikshant Tatrari).